 Explore the Kayaderosseras Creek Kayak and Canoe Trail

-Start at Kelly Park in Ballston Spa and wind your way all the way to Saratoga Lake.
-Depending on the time of year and water level, this paddle can be gentle to moderate.
-Once the Kayaderosseras was a river large enough to power several area mills.
-Now it is a smaller, gentle creek-like river in a beautiful rural setting, full of local flora and fauna.
+Start at Kelly Park in Ballston Spa and wind your way along the Kayaderosseras to Saratoga Lake.
+The creek is fairly gentle, but can become more challenging depending on the time of year, water level, and paddling direction.
+Back in the nineteenth cenutry, the Kayaderosseras was strong enough to power several area mills.
+Now it is a gentle creek with a beautiful rural setting, full of local flora and fauna.

 No, you probably won't stumble upon Christopher Robin, but Malta's 100 Acre Wood is an excellent group of scenic walking trails that make use of old logging routes.
-Open 7:30-sunset, the 100 Acre Wood is a great place to take a lunchtime walk or bring the kids for a family-friendly hike.
+The woods are located adjacent to the Luther Forest Technology Campus and are easily accessable from Rte.
+9, but feel like a world away.
+With both paved and dirt paths, the 100 Acre Wood is a great place to take a lunchtime walk or go on a family-friendly hike with kids and pets.

 Get a Taste of History at the Brookside Museum and Iron Spring Park